-In our great country, it is expected and accepted to criticize any individual; organization; country or movement one disagrees with.
-However, it is deeply troubling when people focus most or all of their criticism on a specific person; group; organization or country - most recently the singling out of Jewish organizations and Jewish activists.
+In the USA, it is expected and accepted to criticize any individual, organization, country or movement.
+However, it is deeply troubling when people focus most of their criticism on a specific ethnic group, organization or country - most recently the singling out of Jewish organizations and Jewish activists by some elected officials.

-Israel-focused donations however ranked number 50 among Federal-level donors in 2018; meaning, there are 49 other issues which generated more political donations to federal candidates than did the issue of Israel (only $15 million of the $5.7 billion in 2018 congressional donations were from pro-Israel donors), and there are multiple other global hot-spots beyond Israel in urgent need of focus.
-As such, when Israel and its supporters are singled out and on a level not seen on other foreign policy issues, it is correctly a cause for concern.
+Israel-focused donations, however, ranked number 50 among federal-level donors in 2018; meaning, there are 49 other issues which generated more political donations to federal candidates than did the issue of Israel.
+(Only $15 million of the $5.7 billion that was raised for the 2018 congressional elections were from pro-Israel donors.)
+Additionally, there are multiple global hot-spots beyond Israel in urgent need of focus.
+As such, when Israel and its supporters are singled out and on a level not seen on better-funded issues or on other foreign policy issues, it is correctly a cause for concern.

-On a regional level in New York and New Jersey, there are plenty of factors causing quality of life challenges.
-Therefore, it is obvious that bigotry is at play when most items on some political social media groups focus mostly on Orthodox Jews from the region and beyond, and also pin most local problems - real or imagined - on Orthodox Jews.
+On a regional level in New York and New Jersey, many factors cause quality of life challenges that need to be addressed.
+Therefore, it is obvious that bigotry is at play when regional social media groups pin most local problems - real or imagined - on Orthodox Jews.